seedubjay/seedubjay.github.io/_posts/2020-04-09-perlin-noise.md

 ---
 layout: post
 title: Making Machines Less Mechanical
-subtitle: hand-drawn lines & terrain generation
+subtitle: terrain generation, hand-drawn lines and fire
-scripts: ['core', 'perlin', 'terrain-generation']
+scripts: ['core', 'perlin-noise']
 ---

 Computers aren't very good at _blending in_.
 It usually isn't because they aren't quick enough to keep up with humans (despite how good you think you are at [spotting traffic lights...](https://www.ceros.com/originals/recaptcha-waymo-future-of-self-driving-cars/)).
 Often, its simply because computers are too efficient or too precise to seem human.